-Project Affected Person: Person who is likely to be affected due to the project activities in respect of ownership of the structure thereon, trade and occupation.
+Project Affected Person: Person who is affected in respect of his/her land including homestead land and structure thereon, trade and occupation due to construction of the project.

-Project Displaced Person: A displaced person is a person who is compelled to change his/her place of residence and/or work place or place of business, due to the project on permanent basis.
+Project Displaced Person: A displaced person is a person who is compelled to change his/her place of residence and/or work place or place of business, due to the project.